Consumer Drug Building (Hollywood, California)

 Building in Los Angeles, California, U.S.

 Consumer Drug is a historic two-story building located at 6542 W. Hollywood Boulevard in Hollywood, California.

 History

-Consumer Drug was built in 1919 and redesigned in the Moderne style in 1938.
+Consumer Drug was built in 1919 or 1928 and redesigned in the Moderne style in 1938.
+The building originally housed a drug store.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Consumer Drug listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Consumer Drug listed as a contributing property in the district.

 Architecture and design

 Consumer Drug is made of brick and features a Moderne design that retains simplified detailing associated with its style, including a vertical band between the first and second stories that serves as a modified stringcourse and symmetrically arranged and unadorned upper-story windows.